Automate Your Digital Asset Sharing With Brand Portals

 What Is a Brand Portal?

-Here are some unique ways a brand portal helps companies.
+Here are some unique ways a brand portal helps companies:

 Share Faster With Externals

 As your company grows, it adds valuable digital content to a company image library.
 This content is useful to externals wishing to use it for a story, research or reference.
 The process of delivering these company assets to externals is overhauled with a brand portal, which allows access to authorized individuals.
+Once implemented, the clients can retrieve this content without any extra steps.

 Not only does a brand portal increase the retrieval time for externals, it also decreases the amount of effort teams have to put into coordinating asset deliveries.
 This builds the company in multiple ways because externals can return for future access with ease.
 Furthermore, members of the company optimize their workdays through the use of portals.